pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       --subclass-of CLASSNAME         Filter the returned classes to return only classes that are a subclass of the option value.

+      --leaf-classes                  Filter the returned classes to return only leaf (classes; classes with no subclass.
       -h, --help                      Show this help message.